tamucc-comp-bio/classroom_repo_2024/lectures/lecture01.md

   * If the Ubuntu app is not installed, then follow [these instructions](https://github.com/cbirdlab/wlsUBUNTU_settings/blob/master/InstallLinuxOnWindows_Automated.pdf)

-  * Log into your Ubuntu terminal.  _We will not use `gitbash` unless you can't get Ubuntu running._ After logging in, You are in your home directory.
+  * Log into your Ubuntu terminal.  _We will not use `gitbash` unless you can not get Ubuntu running._ After logging in, You are in your home directory.

-  * If you are using an Ubuntu terminal that hasn't been setup (you'll know because it will ask you to create a new user name and password) or you notice odd cursor behavior when editing text in the terminal, then run the following code:
+  * If you are using an Ubuntu terminal that has not been setup (you will know because it will ask you to create a new user name and password) or you notice odd cursor behavior when editing text in the terminal, then run the following code:

     ```bash
     git clone https://github.com/cbirdlab/wlsUBUNTU_settings.git